k1000/k1000/setting_django_upstart.rst

     --log-file=$LOGFILE 2>>$LOGFILE
   end script

-Note that the PORT=8002 must match the number you configured in server configuration.
+.. note:: PORT=8002 must match the number you configured in server configuration.
 In case you are running multiple websites on the same machine you'll have to increment this number accordingly.

 Add new system service
 ::